Building Systems Video Seminar

-The Building Systems course includes about 15 hours of video, which should take you about 25 hours to complete, including the assignments that come with the course.
-You can watch as many times as you like in that three week window, and if you watch it twice, it’ll take you about 40 hours to complete.
+The Building Systems course includes about 15 hours of video, which should take you about 30 hours to complete, including the assignments that come with the course.
+You can watch as many times as you like in that three-week window, and if you watch it twice, it’ll take you about 45 hours to complete.
 Tuition includes a digital copy and a mailed hard copy of my book, The Amber Book (ARE Building Systems Exam Study Guide and Practice Exam).

 Know that you will not be able to share or copy this video.
 The license is only for one user on one computer.
 We customize each video with a watermark of your name (one frame only, in several different locations in the video, so too fast and too small to find it.)
 If you share the video, you’ll be charged for each person you share it with.
 If you receive a bootlegged copy, let us know.
 We’ll give you half of the net legal damages we recover.

-There is no discount for signing up for both the BDCS and Building Systems videos.
+There is no discount for signing up for both this seminar and another one of our seminars.

 Because we customize each video with your name, you can typically expect the link to the video and digital copy of the book to arrive with an email within 48 hours of when you purchase it.
 If you are in a hurry, let us know and we’ll do our best to do a quick turn-around.

 “I want to enroll, but don’t want the three-week window to start just yet.”
 If you order the video now, just tell us when you want the video link delivered to your inbox (it needn’t be right away).
 Ordering the Building Systems video early is not a bad idea because it allows enough time for the mail to deliver a paper copy of the Amber Book before you start the video.
 If you want to start right away, that’s fine too.
 You’ll just use the digital copy of the book while the paper copy works its way to your house.